 After all, it is just another muscle, albeit the most essential one we have.

 Crucially, there is a distinction between ‘good’ and ‘bad’ heart exercises.
 Marathon runners, for example, are no stranger to cardiovascular problems.
-Ironically, the fact that they are so active means their hearts grow extra-large, and this can lead to an increased risk of degenerative illness.
+Ironically, the fact that they are so active means their hearts grow extra-large, and this can lead to an increased risk of atrial fibrillation and other disorders.
+If you have been diagnosed with A-Fib, talk to your doctor about the watchman surgery as an alternative to lifelong blood thinners.

 For the most part, however, exercise is great for the heart.
 Weight training and high-intensity cardio are recommended because they strengthen without putting the muscle under too much pressure.
 Keep reading to learn more.